isamplesorg/isamples-ansible/README.md

 	* Create security group to allow http and https traffic (https://aws.amazon.com/premiumsupport/knowledge-center/connect-http-https-ec2/)
 * Run all commands as ubuntu user you get out of the box with ec2.  ssh by using the `.pem` file per the instructions in the ec2 console.
 * Checkout the isamples-ansible repo: `git clone https://github.com/isamplesorg/isamples-ansible.git`
+* Install poetry: `curl -sSL https://install.python-poetry.org | python3 -`
-* `poetry install` then `poetry shell` to get the python environment with all the poetry dependencies available
+* `poetry shell` then `poetry install` to get the python environment with all the poetry dependencies available
 * Set up the URLs to work properly on the new instance:
 	* Register DNS to point at elastic IP (https://dns.he.net)
+	* Make sure the ansible group_vars/all hostname points to the hostname you configured in DNS
 	* Make local changes for various bits of config for the ansible settings
 	  * In the ansible repo, you need to change the hostname variable in group_vars/all, e.g. `hostname: iscaws.isample.xyz`
 		* In the ansible repo, the built-in `systemd` service name is `isamples_inabox`, e.g.: `services: [isamples_inabox]`